 Current shRNA Library Projects

 A promising direction in the development of anti-cancer drugs with high specificity and low toxicity is the possibility of inhibiting the functions of synthetically lethal (SL) (synergistic) DNA Damage and Repair (DDR) drug targets that are specifically modulated in cancer development.
-We have developed the technology for the construction of novel bi-specific pooled lentiviral shRNA libraries designed for the combinatorial knockdown of any two targets in a set of rationally selected genes.
-Furthermore, we successfully demonstrated the application of the bi-specific shRNA library to detect SL binary interactions between 40 DDR genes in an isogenic breast cancer cell model.
+Under NIH SBIR contract HHSN261201200065C, we developed the technology for the construction of novel bi-specific pooled lentiviral shRNA libraries designed for the combinatorial knockdown of any two targets in a set of rationally selected genes.
+Furthermore, we successfully demonstrated the application of a set of bi-specific SL DDR shRNA libraries to detect SL binary interactions between 360 DDR genes in a panel of cancer cell lines.

-Please visit the Bi-Specific SL DDR shRNA Libraries page for more information.
+Please visit the Bi-Specific SL DDR shRNA Library Project Summary page for more information.

 DECIPHER Project Pooled shRNA Libraries